The Woman's Club

 A Distinct Identity

-Our club is focused on empowering women through teamwork, kindness, and participating in a way that makes sense with your lifestyle.
+Our club is focused on empowering women through teamwork, kindness, and community.

-If you are interested in making a difference in our community, and becoming part of a group of women who empower each other, please join us!
+If you are interested in making a difference in our community and becoming part of our group, please join us today!

 Wenonah Farmers Market